71-year-old nun carjacked at gunpoint in Cleveland

 CLEVELAND - A nun was carjacked at gunpoint Thursday afternoon on Cleveland's east side.

-The 71-year-old woman called police around 5 p.m. and said her car had been stolen out of her driveway on Mandalay Avenue.
+The 71-year-old woman called police around 5 p.m. and said her car had been stolen out of her driveway.

 When officers arrived, the woman said she had just returned home from the store when she got out of her Honda Civic and placed a package near her home.